-School boards and districts have different protocols when it comes to student teacher assignments.
+School boards and districts have different protocols when it comes to Teacher Candidate assignments.
 Check with your school principal to find out how this is done at your particular school board or district.
-For more information, call Mrs. McKissic in the Student Teaching Office at 716.286.8739.
+For more information, call Mrs. McKissic in the Office of Teacher Education Field Experience at 716.286.8739.

-Every student teacher and classroom teacher is different, and each has individual needs.
-Thus, the transition from student to teacher is an individual process arrived at through collaboration between the student teacher, the associate/cooperating teacher and, when necessary, the NU supervisor.
+Every Teacher Candidate and classroom teacher is different, and each has individual needs.
+Thus, the transition from student to teacher is an individual process arrived at through collaboration between the Teacher Candidate, the Cooperating/Associate Teacher and, when necessary, the Field Supervisor.

-All parties should agree that the transition suggested will create the best possible learning situation for the student teacher.
-The pace at which the student teacher is expected to assume a “full teaching schedule” depends on the capabilities and needs of the student teacher, as well as the best judgment of the classroom teacher.
-If the student teacher becomes overwhelmed, or under-challenged, the transition is most likely inappropriate.
+All parties should agree that the transition suggested will create the best possible learning situation for the Teacher Candidate.
+The pace at which the Teacher Candidate is expected to assume a “full teaching schedule” depends on the capabilities and needs of the Teacher Candidate, as well as the best judgment of the classroom teacher.
+If the Teacher Candidate becomes overwhelmed, or under-challenged, the transition is most likely inappropriate.

 A short answer to this question is that student teacher should do as much as possible as soon as possible.

 The Field Supervisor, partnered with the Cooperating/Associate Teacher and the host school, provides formative supervision of Teacher Candidate during their field placements.
 The Field Supervisor is required to observe each Teacher Candidate teach a lesson a minimum of two times in each placement.
 During these visits, the Field Supervisor conducts formative assessments of the Teacher Candidate’s ability to address CCLS NYS Standards/Ontario Curriculum Expectations.
 The Field Supervisor mentors and supports Teacher Candidate to improve teaching and learning.